The Quick Answer:

-No, CBD is naturally non-psychoactive.
+Answer: No, CBD is naturally non-psychoactive.
 You may, however, feel more relaxed, which some people also associate with being “high.”

 The fact that THC and CBD are closely linked leads people to question, “Can CBD oil get you high?”
 Additionally, as THC products are illegal in most places, confusing CBD with THC can cause worry.

-CBD is, in fact, totally legal when extracted from industrial hemp, which is the source of CBD for all our CBD supplements.
 When you choose CBD oil made from hemp, you will only get negligible levels of THC (<0.3%), because hemp is grown and used for its sturdy stalks and low levels of THC.
 So, no, you will not get high when consuming products made from industrial hemp.

 However, CBD can also be found in marijuana.
 This may or may not be legal, depending on where you live.
 If you decided to get products made from marijuana, you may get varying levels of THC and CBD.
 This is totally up to the dispensary.
-So, if you are concerned about getting high, you may want to avoid products made from marijuana unless you can confirm the quantities of CBD and THC.
-This can be done by third-party lab testing, and any self-respecting company should be checking their products for heavy metals, mold, pesticides and cannabinoid levels.
+If you are concerned about getting high, you may want to avoid products made from marijuana unless you can confirm the quantities of CBD and THC.
+This can be done by third-party lab testing, and any self-respecting company should be checking their products for heavy metals, mold, pesticides, and cannabinoid levels.